 Internet Time Provider

 In this section we will quickly discuss three internet time providers, how to use their APIs and what information is contained in the JSON output they provide.
-I will also tell you a bit about the Network Time Protocol (NTP) and why we don’t use it here.
+I will also tell you a bit about the Network Time Protocol (NTP), which is a good alternative.

 WorldTimeAPI